NuGet/docs.microsoft.com-nuget/docs/nuget-org/Deprecate-packages.md

 Package deprecation is different than **unlisting** your package as explained below:
 * **Unlisting** a package prevents its discovery because it is hidden in search results.
 * **Deprecating** a package lets your package's existing consumers find out if they have it installed or used in their projects.
 It also lets them know the reason for deprecation and an alternate recommended package as specified by you (the package publisher).
+Deprecating a package does not unlist the package.

+As a publisher, you may choose to both unlist as well as deprecate packages.

 ## Deprecation workflow
 1. To deprecate a package, go to **Manage packages** and select **Deprecation**: